-Clinical condition or Indicated for the active immunisation of individuals with an underlying medical situation to which condition which puts them at increased risk from pneumococcal disease in accordance with the national immunisation programme and recommendations this PGD applies given in Chapter 7 and Chapter 25 of Immunisation Against Infectious Disease: the Green Book.
-This PGD does not cover the routine childhood PCV immunisation programme which is covered by the UKHSA PCV PGD.
-Criteria for inclusion Individuals who are: • under 2 years who have, or are anticipated to have asplenia, splenic dysfunction, complement disorder or severe immunocompromise (see special considerations and additional information) • from 2 years to under 10 years of age who are previously unvaccinated or partially vaccinated (such that they did not complete the routine PCV course as part of the national schedule) and who have a medical condition included in Appendix A • over 2 years of age and have, or are anticipated to have severe immunocompromise (see special considerations and additional information) Note: for the management of clusters and outbreaks of pneumococcal disease, see the PCV PGD.
-Criteria for Individuals for whom valid consent or a best-interests decision in accordance exclusion with the Mental Capacity Act 2005, has not been obtained (for further information on consent, see Chapter 2 of the Green Book).
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals with an underlying medical condition which puts them at increased risk from pneumococcal disease in accordance with the national immunisation programme and recommendations given in Chapter 7 and Chapter 25 of Immunisation Against Infectious Disease: the Green Book.
+This PGD does not cover the routine childhood PCV immunisation programme which is covered by the UKHSA PCV PGD .
+Criteria for inclusion Individuals who are: under 2 years who have, or are anticipated to have asplenia, splenic dysfunction, complement disorder or severe immunocompromise2 (see special considerations and additional information) from 2 years to under 10 years of age who are previously unvaccinated or partially vaccinated (such that they did not complete the routine PCV course as part of the national schedule) and who have a medical condition included in Appendix A over 2 years of age and have, or are anticipated to have severe immunocompromise2 (see special considerations and additional information) Note: for the management of clusters and outbreaks of pneumococcal disease, see the PCV PGD .
+Criteria for exclusion 3 Individuals for whom valid consent or a best-interests decision in accordance with the Mental Capacity Act 2005 , has not been obtained (for further information on consent, see Chapter 2 of the Green Book).
 Several resources are available to inform consent (see written information to be given to individual or carer section).
-Individuals who: are less than 6 weeks of age • have received a dose of PCV (irrespective of valency) within the last 4 weeks (Note: national schedule recommends an 8 week interval, see dose and frequency of administration section) • are aged 10 years or over and do not have (or are not anticipated to have) severe immunocompromise are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation)
+Individuals who: are less than 6 weeks of age have received a dose of PCV (irrespective of valency) within the last 4 weeks (Note: national schedule recommends an 8 week interval, see dose and frequency of administration section) are aged 10 years or over and do not have (or are not anticipated to have) severe immunocompromise are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) have had a confirmed anaphylactic reaction to a previous dose of pneumococcal vaccine or to any component of the vaccine including diphtheria toxoid

-Examples of severe immunocompromise include individuals with bone marrow transplant, acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (such as IRAK-4, NEMO).
+2 Examples of severe immunocompromise include individuals with bone marrow transplant, acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (such as IRAK-4, NEMO).